tbarron/evernote-helpers/README.md

  * rm-tags:
     * Remove a (set of) tags from a (set of) notes

+ * show-note-html
+    * Dump the content of the first matched note as HTML

+ * show-note-link
+    * Retrieve and report the internal link for the first matched note

  * show-notes:
     * Display a set of notes